 You can use your social platforms using hashtags like #PuertoRico #PuertoRicoNeedsHelpNow #PuertoRicoEarthquakes.
 Even if you’re just talking to a small network of friends and family on Facebook or Instagram, you never know who you might reach, and what amazing things they may be able to do.

 Mayor of Guayanila is running a great operation from the beginning.We joined helping him and his team wotj all the feeding needs.
 Today feeding sites like that are being run by @WCKitchen and Puerto Rican volunteers!By end of today more than 60k meals served..#ChefsForPuertoRico pic.twitter.com/tK7AYkiVpH

 — José Andrés (@chefjoseandres) January 12, 2020

 ⚠️ Following the past 10 days of earthquakes in #PuertoRico, our teams report that water & power are the greatest needs.
 Community centers we’ve equipped as Resilience Hubs are helping people access solar energy, water & communication.

 — Mercy Corps (@mercycorps) January 8, 2020

 The USNS Comfort is essentially a floating trauma center and hospital, and is finally en route

 Official US Navy file photo

 Every one of us can be an activist, pushing our government to do more and do what is right.

 It’s important that we acknowledge that the US government response to Puerto Rico has been inadequate.
+There are still billions of dollars allocated by a bipartisan Congress for emergency disaster relief that haven’t yet been distributed.
 It’s okay to be vocal and it’s okay to be angry.